horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 > When it comes to Ethereum blockchain your address to receive Ether payments will always be the same.
 Nearly all Ethereum wallets work this way nowadays.

-This is likely to change, but for the time being most wallets and use a single Ethereum address.
+This is likely to change, but for the time being most wallets use a single Ethereum address.

 That address becomes your ID when you interact with smart contracts on Ethereum blockchain.